Black Vulture

 Food

 The black vulture also occasionally feeds on livestock or deer.
 It is the only species of New World vulture which preys on cattle.
-It occasionally harasses cows which are giving birth, but primarily preys on newborn calves.
+It occasionally harasses cows giving birth, but primarily preys on newborn calves, lambs, and piglets.
 In its first few weeks, a calf will allow vultures to approach it.
-The vultures swarm the calf in a group, then peck at the calf's eyes, or at the nose or the tongue.
+The vultures swarm the calf in a group and then peck at the calf's eyes, nose, or tongue.
 The calf then goes into shock and is killed by the vultures.

 Coragyps atratus Black vulture Black vulture,Coragyps atratus